PixelPonder: Dynamic Patch Adaptation for Enhanced Multi-Conditional Text-to-Image Generation: Methodology

 where \( P \) refers to a patch, \( k \) denotes the random category id, and \( m \) denotes the number of patches.

-In an update process \( U_i \), the PAM selects a set \( \mathcal{P}_i = \{ P_{n,i}^s \} \) composed of multiple patches \( P_{n,i}^s \) from various visual characteristics \( \mathcal{C}_i \).
+In an update process \( U_i \), the PAM selects a set \( \mathcal{P}_i = \{ P_{n,i}^s \mid s\in[0, m], k\in[0, n] \} \) composed of multiple patches \( P_{n,i}^s \) from various visual characteristics \( \mathcal{C}_i \).
 For convenience, we define this selection process as \( F_{\text{sp}} \).
 The composition of this set \( \mathcal{P}_i \) considers two aspects of information: \textit{\textbf{a) The dominant role of textual information \( Y \) in the current time step in image generation}} , and \textit{\textbf{b) The influence of previously selected patches \( \mathcal{P}_0, \ldots, \mathcal{P}_{i-1} \) on the overall composition of image control.}} The update process from \( SP_i \) to \( SP_{i+1} \) can be more specifically expressed as:

 Specifically, to achieve \( F_{\text{sp}} \), we design the Image Stream Block (\textbf{ISB}).
-To ensure that the textual control signal remains consistent globally, We modified the DSB text input selection strategy to adopt a globally unified textual feature representation \( Y \) as the input textual information.
+To ensure that the textual control signal remains consistent globally, we change the DSB text input selection strategy, abandoning the textual information \( Y_{\text{DSB}} \) generated in dual-stream matching as input and instead using a globally unified textual feature representation \( Y \) as the input textual information.
+We modified the DSB text input selection strategy to adopt a globally unified textual feature representation \( Y \) as the input textual information.
 The ISB is used to obtain the weights of each patch in various visual condition features under the current textual control \( Y \) at time step \( t \), denoted as \( \mathcal{W}_c = \{ W_{0,i}, \ldots, W_{n,i} \} \).
 Furthermore, to meet requirement \textit{\textbf{b)}} of \( F_{\text{sp}} \), we apply an ISB to \( SP_i \) outside of \( \mathcal{C}_i \) to obtain a global weight \( W_{\text{sp}} \) that represents the global composition information of \( SP_i \) under the current \( U_i \).
+During training, the Gumbel-Softmax ~\citep{jang2016categorical} is adopted to ensure the differentiability of the Top‑r selection operation.
 The final obtained patch selection probability map \( M_{\text{prob}} \) is given by:

 In each iteration, to mask the influence of previously selected patch blocks \(\{P_0, \ldots, P_{i-1}\}\) on the combination selection process \(U_i\), we use a binary mask \(M_{k,i}\) to update \(C_{k}^{i-1}\) to obtain \(C_{k}^{i}\).
 The binary mask \(M_{k,i}\) is derived from \(M_{prob}\):